-- A) Beginning in 2025, bi-annually thereafter. - B) Prior to adoption to of new ordinances and resolutions for residential development standards and fees.
+- A) Beginning in 2025, bi annually biennially thereafter. - B) Prior to adoption of new ordinances and resolutions for residential development standards and fees.

-The City shall consider amendments Mt.
-Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for developments in which 20 percent or more of the units are affordable to lower income households and the project achieves a minimum buildout density of 15 dwelling units per acre.
-Qualifying projects shall be subject only to written objective development and performance standards.
+(1) The City shall consider amendments amend the Mt.
+Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for qualifying housing developments as required by State law in which 20 percent or more of the units are affordable to lower income households and the project achieves a minimum buildout density of 15 dwelling units per acre in the R-3, C-1, and C-2 zones.
+Code-compliant Qqualifying housing developments projects shall be subject only to written objective development and performance standards, and shall be provided approval certainty code-compliant-developments.
 The amendments to the Mt.
+Shasta

-Shasta Municipal Code shall expressly exempt qualifying housing projects from both the Architectural Review requirements of Section 18.60 et seq., and the provision permit requirements of Section 18.70 et seq. of the Mt.
+Municipal Code shall expressly exempt qualifying housing projects from both the Architectural Review requirements of Section 18.60 et seq., and the provision permit requirements of Section 18.70 et seq. of the Mt.
 Shasta Municipal Code.